gwirn/longship/README.md

 ## Example
 ```
-🛰 [USER.11]~/Code/rust_projects/longship/src 🌿master ⚡ 0.13.0  🦀1.82.0  🐿️go1.23.4  🐍3.13.0 python_venv ✔/❌3s
+🛰 [USER.11]~/Code/rust_projects/longship/src 🌿master ⚡ 0.13.0  🦀1.82.0  🐿️go1.23.4  🐍3.13.0 python_venv ✔/x3s
 »
 ```

-If in a directory which is in `/home/USER/..` a `~` will be displayed instead.
+If in a directory which is in `$HOME` a `~` will be displayed instead.

-If the current working directory is a symlink a 🔗 will be displayed after the file path.
+If the current working directory is a symlink a `🔗` will be displayed after the file path.
 This relies on the shell exposing the `PWD` variable.
 Otherwise it will show the working directory as followed from the symlink.

-If rust, go, zig or python files are present in the current directory they will be indicated with an indicating emoji and the version of the compiler/ interpreter.
+If rust `🦀`, go `🐿️`, zig `⚡` or python `🐍` files are present in the current directory they will be indicated with an indicating emoji and the version of the compiler/ interpreter.

 If a python virtual environment is active its name will be displayed even when there are no python files.

-If it is a remote session it is indicated with the user name, the last part of the IP address in front of the path and a satellite emoji.
+If it is a remote session it is indicated with the user name, the last part of the IP address in front of the path and a satellite emoji `🛰`.

-If in a directory where in its or the parent path a `.git/HEAD` file is present the name of the branch will be displayed.
+If in a directory where in its or the parent path a `.git/HEAD` file is present the name of the branch will be displayed as well as the herb emoji `🌿`.

 If your previous command ran longer than 2 seconds the command execution time will be shown at the end of the prompt with second precission.
-If the command exited successful, it will be indicated in green including a leading check mark, otherwise in red with a leading cross.
+If the command exited successful, it will be indicated in green including a leading check mark `✔`, otherwise in red with a leading cross `x`.

 ## Configuration
 *zsh*